• Skip to primary navigation

 Instructions

-• Trim about 2 pounds of chicken wings of any loose joint parts.
-It is fine not to cut the wings apart or just trim off the time.
-Pat dry and then pat dry again.
+Trim about 2 pounds of chicken wings of any loose joint parts.
+It is OK not to cut the wings apart or just trim off the tip.
+Pat dry with paper towels, and then pat dry again.

-• Mix 1 tablespoon baking powder (without aluminum ) with ½ teaspoon salt, and ½ teaspoon garlic powder.
-Add to a one-gallon zip-lock bag.
+Mix 1 tablespoon of aluminum-free baking powder ยฝ teaspoons of salt, and ยฝ teaspoons of garlic powder in a 1-gallon ziplock bag.
 Add chicken wings and shake well to coat.

-• Arrange the wings on the tray with the biggest pieces in the corner and the thinnest in the middle.
+Arrange the wings on the tray with the biggest pieces in the corner and the thinnest in the middle.
 Place in the preheated oven on the lower rack and bake for 30 minutes.
-Then move the tray to the middle rack and increase the oven to 400° convection or 425° conventional.
+Then move the tray to the middle rack and increase the oven to 400ยฐ convection (preferred) or 425ยฐ conventional if you don't have convection.

 Recipe Notes